SolarCity: Buffalo Billion

 Buffalo Billion is a billion-dollar program launched by the administration of New York Governor Andrew Cuomo to revitalize Buffalo, New York.
 One of the main features of the program was the solar panel factory to be leased by SolarCity in the High-Tech Manufacturing Innovation Hub at RiverBend.
 The state appropriated $750 million in funding for the hub.
 According to Daily Energy Insider, "The facility will have one gigawatt of annual solar capacity when it reaches full production and is expected to produce about 10,000 solar panels per day."

-On April 29, 2016, then-U.S. Attorney Preet Bharara (of the Southern District of New York) began an investigation into state construction projects and contracts, including the Buffalo Billion.
+On April 29, 2016, U.S. Attorney Preet Bharara (Southern District of New York) began an investigation into state construction projects and contracts, including the Buffalo Billion.
 SolarCity was not the subject or focus of the investigation and was not involved in the vendor selection or contracting.
 SolarCity said that it was cooperating with federal agents who had been in contact with the company.

-According to The New York Times, Buffalo Billion would benefit "a tangle of well-connected players – including developers and frequent donors to the governor – who have feasted on Buffalo Billion money".
-Cuomo strongly defended the project, noting that there had been a decrease in unemployment and an increase in spending around the Buffalo area.
+According to The New York Times, Buffalo Billion would benefit "a tangle of well-connected players – including developers and frequent donors to the governor–who have feasted on Buffalo Billion money".
+Cuomo stringently defended the project, noting that there had been a decrease in unemployment and an increase in spending around the Buffalo area.

 Three executives who worked for LPCiminelli Development faced a 14-count indictment for wire fraud and bribery and alleged bid rigging of the SolarCity RiverBend construction contract.
 Additionally, five other people have been charged with related crimes.
 On May 18, 2016, the Public Authorities Control Board delayed a meeting at which it was set to approve $485 million in new funds for SolarCity.
 The New York state legislature planned to approve a budget in April 2017 that would give $500 million more into the Buffalo Billion program.
 In return, the legislature wanted the Cuomo administration to put more transparency into how the money is spent.